I have compiled a list of craft essentials and basics for any craft cupboard or craft room if you are lucky enough to have one.

 Other essential crafting tools that are in my craft cupboard:

-- Rotary tool – I love the Ryobi rotary crafting tool this is such a verstile tool that can be used to cut, sand, buff, drill and engrave with the right attachement.
-It can even be used to drill holes into glass and cut China plates with the right attachement.
+- Rotary tool – I love the Ryobi rotary crafting tool.
+This versatile tool can cut, sand, buff, drill and engrave with the proper attachment.
+It can even drill holes into the glass and cut China plates with the appropriate attachment.

 6. Craft Essentials – Materials

 Most of the paper and cardboard I use for my crafts is repurposed.
 Paper crafts are great for home decor.

 - Old road maps – very affordable and fun paper to craft with.
 Many old maps are printed on linen paper, making them sturdy and robust.

 - Paper napkins – printed napkins are great for decoupage.
 You can even print your paper napkins at home.

 - Cardboard – I repurpose cardboard packaging from cereal boxes to Amazon packaging, such as with this gingerbread house garland.

 My favourite fabrics to use are upcycled fabrics.

 - Denim – I keep my old jeans for crafting; there are so many things you can make from just one pair of jeans.